 Another advantage of the NeaTzit t-shirt tzitzit is that it tends to stay in place better than the age-old tallit katan design.
 This is a big advantage for athletes and for parents of little tykes who have slim chances of keeping three layers neatly tucked in all day.

 Tallit Katan Sizing

 Sizing a tallit katan can be complicated.
 There is one sizing system for a wool tallit katan and another for cotton.
-Actually there are two for cotton, the traditional tallit katan and the t-shirt style (also known as “NeaTzit” or “TrimTzit”).
+Actually there are two for cotton, the traditional tallit katan and the t-shirt style (also known as “Perftzit”).
 And there is one tallit katan sizing system in Israel and another in the U.S. To reduce the confusion, we add separate sizing information on each product page.
 Or you can refer to this sizing table.

 The Tzitzit Strings